Human

 It may have been an ‘echo chamber’ a little at times but…it felt wonderful.
 The gathering was passionate, informed, engaging, motivating and hopefully fruitful when our recommendations come to the top echelons of public service in Canberra.
 A big public thank you goes to people at Education.au for pulling it all together.

 But there were some curious moments and statements that made me think.
-Read the rest of this entry »
+Continue reading Best when human

 One sentence